FREQUENTLY ASKED QUESTIONS

 The 2006 National Electric Transmission Congestion Study examined transmission congestion constraints across the Nation and identified areas that are transmission-constrained.
 Based on this study, two National Interest Electric Transmission Corridors were designated in 2007, but they were invalidated by a federal appeals court in 2011.
 The 2009 National Electric Transmission Congestion Study examined transmission congestion constraints across the Nation and identified areas that are transmission-constrained.
 It did not make recommendations concerning existing or new National Corridor designations.
 The National Electric Transmission Congestion Study released in September 2015 seeks to provide information about transmission congestion by focusing on specific indications of transmission constraints and congestion and their consequences.
 The study focuses primarily on historical trends over the past few years, and looks into the future to the extent possible.

 Q: Are we connected to other countries?

 A: The Northeast blackout of August 14, 2003 made the point clear – the North American electric system is interconnected.
 8 U.S. states and 1 Canadian province were affected by this reliability event, with 50 million people without power and between $5-12 billion in lost economic activity.
 See final report.

-U.S. trade in electric energy with Canada and Mexico is rising, bringing economic and reliability benefits to the United States and its trading partners.
-Within the Office of Electricity Delivery & Energy Reliability the electricity import/export team is responsible for authorizing the export of electric energy and the issuance of permits for the construction, connection, operation, and/or maintenance of electric transmission facilities at the international border.
+Indicators point to increased trade in electric energy between the U.S. and its trading partners in Canada and Mexico.
+This increase in trade is anticipated to spur economic benefits and improve operational flexibility, especially in the context of the reliable operation of the bulk transmission system.
+Within the Office of Electricity Delivery & Energy Reliability, the Transmission Development team is responsible for authorizing the export of electric energy and the issuance of permits for the construction, connection, operation, and/or maintenance of electric transmission facilities at the international border.